 Just remember to keep in mind – quality over quantity!
 The yarn or threads' quality usually matters more than how many threads there are, or the thread count.
 Factors like yarn quality, production process, and weave type all contribute to a sheet's performance, and you should also take into account how you want your sheets to feel at night.

 For example, when it comes to staying cool at night, thread count isn't the main factor—material matters most.
 Opt for lightweight fabrics like bamboo, linen, and certain cotton blends if you're prone to sweating while you sleep.
+Look out for brands that offer breathable, cooling bed sheet options for extra comfort too – our guide to the best cooling bedding for hot sleepers has plenty of options to choose from.

 Do hotels use high thread count sheets?

 Luxury hotels don't hold back when it comes to sheets—they opt for top-notch quality.
 Most go for sheets with a thread count of 250, while the fancier ones lean towards 300.
 Some splurge even more, boasting sheets with 600 or 800 threads per inch.
-However, it's not just about spending more for better quality—there's a sweet spot to consider.
+But it's not just about spending more for better quality—there's a sweet spot to consider.